SunilSyal/Alexa-Video-Tutorials/2 - Slots - Pre-defined/README.md

 # Alexa-Slots-Pre-Defined

-A very simple step by step, xxxxx minutes demo (see video at the end of read me) of developing very simple skill of using a predefined slot.
+A very simple step by step, 7.03 minutes demo (see video at the end of read me) of developing very simple skill of using a predefined slot.

 To know different types of skills, visit: https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference#numbers-dates-and-times